-- 1. Within four weeks after the result of a written examination has been published in OSIRIS, but at the latest one week before the resit, students are, on request, allowed to inspect their assessed work.
+- 1. Within four weeks after the result of a written examination has been published in OSIRIS, but at the latest one week before the resit, students are, on their request, allowed to inspect their assessed work.
 The examiner can, with due regard for the provisions in the third subsection, make further arrangements for the tutorial implementation of this. - 2.
-During the term mentioned in the first subsection students are allowed, on request, to inspect the questions and assignments of a written examination in which they have participated, and if possible the standards on the basis of which the assessment has taken place. - 3.
+During the term mentioned in the first subsection students are allowed, on their request, to inspect the questions and assignments of a written examination in which they have participated, and if possible the standards based on which the assessment has taken place. - 3.
 The examiner may decide that inspection together with the subsequent discussion as referred to in article 20 of the Rules and Regulations of the Examination Board takes place at a fixed location and time and announces this at the latest two working days before the inspection and subsequent discussion.
-Students who have been unable to attend this inspection and subsequent discussion due to force majeure are offered another opportunity by the examiner. - 4.
+Students who have been unable to attend this inspection and subsequent discussion due to force majeure are offered, on their request, another opportunity by the examiner. - 4.
 If they so desire, students meant in the first subsection are given an opportunity to make copies (or to have copies made) of their assessed work against payment during the term mentioned in the first subsection or at a location and time to be determined by the examiner. - 5.
-The examiner ensures that at the latest in week 5 of the lecturing term a model examination including indications of the answers that the examiner considers representative of the material to be studied, the length and the form of the examination, is made available to students.
+The examiners ensure that at the latest in week 5 of the education block for every course a model examination including indications of the answers that the examiner considers representative of the material to be studied, the length and the form of their examinations, is made available to students.